 - Stand out and shine with your know-how

 Taking all the above-mentioned aspects into account, issue reproduction is a good chance for testers to shine and show their potential as a reliable and exemplary tester.
-Our QA Engagement Managers and Test Leads have eyes everywhere, show initiative and you will be noticed without a doubt.
+Our QA Engagement Managers and Testing Managers have eyes everywhere, show initiative and you will be noticed without a doubt.